Related publications

 Moneywise

-The cost of bills is on all our minds this winter.
+The cost of bills is on all our minds.
 You might be able to get extra money to help with the cost of heating your home as the weather gets colder.

-People who have reached State Pension age and lived in the UK for at least one day during 'qualifying week'.
+People who have reached State Pension age and lived in the UK for at least one day during the 'qualifying week'.
 This changes every year, but you can check what it is at Gov.uk.
-For 2022/23 the qualifying week is 19 to 25 September 2022.
+You may still qualify if you live in a care home – call our Helpline to arrange a call with an adviser.

 In 2023/24 you will get an Alternative Fuels Payment if you live off-grid and use alternative fuels.
 Alternative fuels can mean heating oil, liquified petroleum gas, coal or biomass to heat your home.
 This will be worth up to £200.

-You should get a Winter Fuel Payment automatically through your State Pension.
-You will also get it if you're claiming benefits like Pension Credit or Attendance Allowance.
-If you haven't been given it by 13th January, contact the Winter Fuel Payment Helpline to make a claim on 0800 731 0160.
+If you've not had Winter Fuel Payment before and you aren't receiving any benefits, contact the Winter Fuel Payment Helpline to make a claim on 0800 731 0160.
 You only need to claim once – after this, you’ll receive payments automatically every year.
-Visit Gov.uk/winter-fuel-payment for more information.
+Visit gov.uk/winter-fuel-payment for more information.

 Cold Weather Payments are made if the average temperature is 0°C or lower for seven days in a row in your area.
-You might be eligible if you’re getting Pension Credit or certain other benefits like Support for Mortgage Interest.
+You might be eligible if you’re getting Pension Credit or certain other benefits like Universal Credit or Support for Mortgage Interest (SMI).
 You won’t qualify if you’re living in a care home.

 Each time the average temperature falls below 0°C for seven days in a row between 1 November and 31 March, you'll receive £25.

-This year’s scheme started on 1 November.
+This year’s scheme will start on 1 November.
 If you qualify for Cold Weather Payments, you should receive them automatically.
+You can check here if you’re due a payment.
 If you think you should have received a payment but haven’t, contact your pension centre.

 The money isn’t paid to you but will be taken off your energy bill by your energy supplier.
 It is worth £150.